pcapexpress/pcapexpress.github.io/PCAP-EXPRESS-01.md

 BitDefender: Gen:Variant.Doina.88562
 </code></pre>

+<div class="divider"></div>

 ## 05. Short Report and Conclusion

-We have established that a company employee (host:DESKTOP-L8C5GSJ) has clicked on a link taking them to a fake domain (google-authenticator[.]burleson-appliance[.]net) posing to be a legitimate authentication service provider.
+We have established that a company employee (**host:DESKTOP-L8C5GSJ**) has clicked on a link taking them to a fake domain (**google-authenticator[.]burleson-appliance[.]net**) posing to be a legitimate authentication service provider.
 The employee proceeded downloading and executing a file that started a chain reaction of downloading a sequence of files and deploying malware on their machine.

-The malware in question is (TV.dll) and it is disguised to trick users to believe it is a piece of legitimate TeamViewer software.
-The network traffic indicates that some form of persistence has been established and that the infected host is communicating with the adversary using 2 IPs (45.125.66.32 and 45.125.66.252).
+The malware in question is (**TV.dll**) and it is disguised to trick users to believe it is a piece of legitimate TeamViewer software.
+The network traffic indicates that some form of persistence has been established and that the infected host is communicating with the adversary using 2 IPs (**45.125.66.32 and 45.125.66.252**).
 The briefing states that the IT department has wiped the affected machine and there is no immediate threat to the organization.
 The next procedure would be to update the banned IP addresses and add the Malware hashes to the EDR/Antivirus solution data bank.

-<div class="divider"></div>

-  *This is the first pcap investigation sorted for the pcapexpress series.<br>
-However it was not my first attempt at this particular exercise, it took some time to get my bearings,<br>
-the project was abandoned twice at this point.
-But sometimes stubbornness is a virtue.<br>
-I feel quite comfortable navigating WireShark and I must say I’m digging the processes of pcap investigation.<br>
-Much to learn, much to do.
-Jolly good, moving on!*

 #### NEXT STOP?